Wondering that pots and pans you really need? Here is a list of the ones that I believe are most important for any home cook.

-2. Large (10 – 12 inch) stainless steel skillet (also called frying pan): This is excellent for browning or searing meats, sautéing vegetables, and making sauces.
+- Large (10 – 12 inch) stainless steel skillet (also called frying pan): This stainless skillet (affiliate) is excellent for browning or searing meats, sautéing vegetables, and making sauces.
 It’s my first choice for sautéing unless I need to use a nonstick skillet.

-4. Small or medium (8 – 10 inch) nonstick skillet: Like the above, but this is great for making omelets, scrambled eggs, and other smaller and potentially sticky meals.
-Again, you can use a traditional nonstick version or a well-seasoned cast iron skillet.
+- Small or medium (8 – 10 inch) nonstick skillet: Like the above, but this is great for making omelets, scrambled eggs, and other smaller and potentially sticky meals.
+Again, you can use a traditional nonstick version or a well-seasoned cast iron skillet (affiliate).

-5. Large (6 – 12 quart) stockpot (also called pasta pot): These pots are indispensable for making pasta, big pots of soup, boiling lots of potatoes or other vegetables, and making popcorn.
+- Large (6 – 12 quart) stockpot (also called pasta pot): These large pots (affiliates) are indispensable for making pasta, big pots of soup, boiling lots of potatoes or other vegetables, and making popcorn.

-6. Medium (3 – 4 quart) stainless steel stockpot (also called saucepan): I use this beauty for steaming vegetables or rice or making small quantities of pasta.
+- Medium (3 – 4 quart) stainless steel stockpot (also called saucepan): I use this medium-sized saucepan (affiliate) for steaming vegetables or rice or making small quantities of pasta.

-7. Small (1 – 1 1/2 quart) saucepan: I prefer a stainless steel saucepan, which is perfect for making small amounts of sauce, single servings of soup, and for melting chocolate.
+- Small (1 – 1 1/2 quart) saucepan: I prefer a stainless steel saucepan (affiliate), which is perfect for making small amounts of sauce, single servings of soup, and for melting chocolate.

-8. Dutch oven: This heavy duty pot, often made of coated cast iron, goes easily from stovetop to oven to table and can work well for making a roast, a stew or soup.
+- Dutch oven: This heavy duty pot (affiliate), often made of coated cast iron, goes easily from stovetop to oven to table and can work well for making a roast, a stew or soup.

 I have found that it is worth investing in good quality pots and pans that can really help get great meals on the table and don’t need to be replaced often, if ever.
 If you’d like further help choosing great pots that will last for years, I recommend the kitchen store, Sur la Table, and/or using the product ratings and advice in Cook’s Illustrated and/or Consumer Reports.

 Now you have my list, but what are the pans you can’t imagine living without, or which are collecting dust and hogging space in your kitchen?
-Share your feedback with me and other Scramblers here or on The Scramble Facebook Page.
+Share your favorite pots and pans below.

 **Note: This page contains affiliate links.
 If you purchase a product through these links, your cost will be the same but The Scramble will receive a small commission.
 I only link to products I personally use, trust, and love.
 Thanks for your support!